 If you are interested in becoming a volunteer tutor, please reach out to the Singleton Literacy Center at 213-228-7037 to speak with one of our coordinators.

-If you are familiar with veterans' issues and military life, you can find our more about the Veterans' Benefits Coach opportunity here.
+If you are familiar with veterans' issues and military life, email us at email@example.com to find out more about the Veterans' Benefits Coach opportunities.

 If you are a teen who wishes to volunteer, please visit this page for more information.

 Adult volunteers working with children will be fingerprinted.

 Adult Book Discussion Leader

 These volunteers lead monthly book discussion for adults at the library.
 They work with staff to choose and order books, reserve the meeting room and publicize these public events.
 As leaders, they read the book, research the authors and prepare discussion questions.

 Tutors in the Adult Literacy Program work one-on-one with adult students, twice a week for 1-1/2 hours per meeting time.
 Potential tutors are interviewed, trained and assigned a student through their local literacy center.
 In addition, we also need teachers for conversation classes for new English learners and math teachers for adult GED students.
 For more information, call (213) 228-7037, or email firstname.lastname@example.org

 Docents conduct regularly scheduled art and architecture tours of the Central Library and the Maguire Gardens, as well as special group tours for adults, schoolchildren and teens.
 Training classes prepare docents to lead these various tours.
 If you would like to become a docent, we thank you for your interest.
 The next docent training class will begin January, 2018.
 Fill out an online application.
 For more information, email email@example.com.

 Under staff direction, these volunteers may help to get items in order for shelving, or stamp books or pick up materials left on tables.
 This is a great job for people who like to organize.

 Friend of the Library